openai/Video-Pre-Training/README.md

 After loading up, you should see a window of the agent playing Minecraft.

+There are also some `.sh` files prefixed with `demo_` for easier access.
+Make sure you remember to download the model files and their corresponding weights.

 # Agent Model Zoo
 Below are the model files and weights files for various pre-trained Minecraft models.